marioegghead2/MathInDOS/README.md

 ### Hi there 👋

 Hello!
-I'm just a intermediate devoloper in some languages, most of do random projects, have any idea, join our Discord Server to talk more!
-Link: https://discord.gg/JgXUPAQHRy
+I'm just a intermediate devoloper in some languages, most of do random stuffs, have any idea, join our Discord Server to talk more!
+Invite Link: https://discord.gg/JgXUPAQHRy

 <!--
 **MathInDOS/MathInDOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.